ShizaRiazDev/C-Calculator/README.md

 # C-Calculator
-A simple calculator program in C that performs basic arithmetic operations.
+A simple calculator program in C that performs basic arithmetic operations like addition, subtraction, multiplication, and division.